vjacquet/WmcSoft/notes/cloning.md

             return (T)obj.Clone();
         }

 This extension works best when `ICloneable` is explicitly implemented.
-If not, you have to specicy `Clone<T>()` to disambiguate the method call.
+If not, you have to specify `Clone<T>()` to disambiguate the method call.

-Not being able to make the method virtual is not really a problem as we can kill two birds with on stone by delegating the implementation with a virtual method having an extra parameter that will be indicating to **inheritors** whether the copy should be deep or shallow.
+Not being able to make the method virtual is not really a problem as we can kill two birds with on stone by delegating the implementation to a virtual method having an extra parameter that will be indicating to **inheritors** whether the copy should be deep or shallow.

         protected virtual object Clone(Cloning.Deep strategy)
         {